mattCoretex/Machine-Learning-Experimentation/README.md

 ## The following are projects in SENG 474 class:

-+ 1.1: To analyze Cleveland Heart Disease dataset using Decision Tree, Random Forest, and Neural Networks by Feb 7.
++ 1: Analyze Cleveland Heart Disease dataset using Decision Tree, Random Forest, and Neural Networks.
-+ 1.2: To analyze another dataset using the same 3 machine learning models.